 Start your tank off with a bubble or two for an hour to see how much Co2 is being diffused into the tank.
 After an hour, glance over at the drop checker and see what color it is.
 Lower amounts of Co2 will appear as blue in and higher more deadly amounts will be yellow.
 You want your checker to have a deep green color.

 One quick tip to increasing your Co2 injection rate without suffocating fish is to also add in an air stone so that your live stock will have more oxygen.

 Since you have purchased a regulator with an electric solenoid you are able to put your Co2 on a timer.
-Co2 is used by plants during the process of photosynthesis; meaning you should be injecting Co2 when your aquarium lights are running.
+Co2 is used by plants during photosynthesis.
+This is why we want to be injecting Co2 when our aquarium lights are running.
 I program my Co2 to begin running twenty minutes prior to my tank lights turning on.
 This allows for the water column to fill with Co2 just before my lights come on.
 I also cut off the Co2 twenty minutes before my lights turn off, maximizing my usage.

 The last two topics I will be covering today will consist of aquarium lighting and filtration.
-There is too much to be said about lighting so again I am keeping it short and sweet.
-When running a tank with Co2 I like to start my lights on a lower intensity and for a shorter duration of around 5-6 hours.
-After each month and a half to two months I begin to crank my light’s intensity up by 10% and the duration by an hour.
-My current lights are intended for a much larger tank than they are on and are running their max for this tank at 50%.
+When running a tank with Co2, I start my lights on a lower intensity for only 5 -6 hours.
+Then every few weeks I begin to up the light’s intensity by 10% and add an extra hour.
+My current lights are intended for a much larger tank and run at 50% of there maximum power.
 This tank has been running for five months now and has a light duration of eight hours.
 These eight hours of light at 50% intensity has proved to be the most beneficial for this set up.

 Lights in Use: Black Box RGB Reef Lights